 Originally from the hot, dry climate of India, ashwagandha is a short, bushy plant that somewhat resembles a tomato.
 It grows about 3 ft high and 3 ft wide.
 The fruits are bitter but edible.
 The plant’s green flowers become the papery wrapper that encloses round, shiny, orange-red fruits.

 Ashwagandha likes a hot, dry climate and well-drained soil.
-Make sure it is planted in sandy soil, where it will get full sun.
+Plant it in sandy soil, where it will get full sun.
 It will not survive frost, so unless you live in a tropical climate or are growing indoors, treat ashwagandha like an annual.
 It doesn’t need a lot of water.

 You can propagate by taking cuttings or starting from seed.
 They will need plenty of light and temps of 70 degrees or more to germinate.

 To harvest, dig up the roots before the first frost, or else the roots will mold and die.
-Harvest the berries when they are red and ripe.
+The berries are ready to harvest when they are red and ripe.
 Cut the root into small pieces to dry them.
 You can either set the roots out as is or follow the Ayurvedic tradition of boiling the root in milk before drying.

 Ashwagandha Bedtime Tonic